What is a Herniated Disc?

 In many cases, a herniated disk is related to the natural aging of your spine.
 Another cause is also due to wear and tear or a sudden injury.

-Who is at risk for a herniated disk?
+Who is at risk for a Herniated Disc?

 In children and young adults, disks have high water content.
 As people age, the water content in the disks decreases and the disks become less flexible.
 The disks begin to shrink and the spaces between the vertebrae get narrower.
 Conditions that can weaken the disk include: